-Frank Lemay, Chair is the president and owner of Milestone Engineering & Construction, Inc., a construction management, general contracting and consulting business.
+Frank Lemay, Chair, is the president and owner of Milestone Engineering & Construction, Inc., a construction management, general contracting, and consulting business.
 He is a graduate of Northeastern University and a registered structural engineer.
 He is currently the president of the board of directors for Second Start in Concord, serving as a board member since 2005.
 He served on the board of directors of CATCH Neighborhood Housing from 1995 to 2005.
 His business focus is on institutional, educational, medical, business, and historic preservation clients.
 Projects include Portsmouth's historic North Church, Folsom Tavern in Exeter, Ashland's Historic School, and Manchester's Odd Fellows building.
 He lives in Chichester.

-Nick Mitchell, Vice Chair was the president of MC2, Inc, a marketing and strategic planning firm he founded in 1992 and ran until his retirement in 2015.
+Nick Mitchell, Vice Chair, was the president of MC2, Inc, a marketing and strategic planning firm he founded in 1992 and ran until his retirement in 2015.
 He previously served as managing partner of Altman and Manley/Eagle advertising.
 Nick graduated from The Lawrenceville School and earned a BA in Economics at Boston University.
 He has developed marketing strategies and advertising campaigns for a diverse group of clients including Agfa Corporation, Anheuser-Busch, Bitstream, Caterpillar Tractor and GTE/Sylvania.
 He has also managed communications and media relations for several U.S. Senate and House campaigns and served as vice president/communications director of Americans for Campaign Reform, an advocacy group based in Washington, D.C.
-Nick is a former chair of the board of The Fells historic estate in Newbury, NH, and former chair of the board of The Friends Program in Concord, NH.
+Nick is a former chair of the board of The Fells historic estate in Newbury, N.H., and former chair of the board of The Friends Program in Concord, N.H.
 He lives in Warner in an historic cape built in 1796.